 This means that you need to complete your investigations properly the first time around- make the investigation a priority, collect all pieces of evidence, ask questions that cover all areas of the investigation and determine an appropriate consequence for the misconduct that was made.

-These 13 steps can help you improve the investigation process in your workplace.
+These 13 internal investigation tips can help you improve the investigation process in your workplace.

 1. Follow Workplace Policy